FuzzyNoodle/Fuzzy-Spooder/README.md

     6. [ArduinoJson](https://github.com/bblanchon/ArduinoJson) by Benoit Blanchon, version 6.17.3

-6. Open the File->Examples->Fuzzy Spooder->NoWifi_Demo sketch and upload to your board via USB connection.
+6. Open the ```File->Examples->Fuzzy Spooder->NoWifi_Demo``` sketch and upload to your board via USB connection.
 Correct port needs to be selected.
 7. [Upload](https://randomnerdtutorials.com/install-esp8266-filesystem-uploader-arduino-ide/) the data files in the \data folder too.
+See below.

 #### Using VSCode IDE + platformio extension